 Whether we like it or not, when you have a chronic illness it becomes a part of who you are and a part of your life.
 That isn’t to say that you become your chronic illness.
 But it definitely defines parts of you.
 I have both mental and physical illnesses, all of which fall under the category of invisible illnesses.
 I am autistic, have Attention Deficit Hyperactivity Disorder (ADHD) and Obsessive Compulsive Disorder (OCD).
 My primary physical diagnosis is Ehlers-Danlos Syndrome Hypermobile type (hEDS).
 All my other physical diagnoses can be argued are caused by the hEDS.
 After all, when your connective tissue is not made properly, it is fair to assume other things will not be built and/or function properly.
 My physical diagnosis list includes: Gastroparesis (GP), Mast Cell Activation Syndrome (MCAS), Osteoarthritis (OA), Dystonia, Postural Orthostatic Tachycardia Syndrome (POTS), Interstitial Cystitis (IC), Abdominal Migraines, Ocular Migraines, Auditory Processing Disorder, Atopic Dermatitis (eczema) and Endometriosis.
 Believe me, that’s plenty.
 But if you’re also a Zebra or a Spoonie, you know what it’s like having this kind of list.

 If you are new here, you might not know who I am referring to when I am greeting the Dazzle.
 This is the group of people that make up my followers on various social media platforms.
-They are the Zebras (those will rare illnesses), the Spoonies (those with chronic illnesses), the Neurodivergents (those who have a different type of brain), the LBGTQ community and the Allies (those who are supportive to other people).
+They are the Zebras (those with rare illnesses), the Spoonies (those with chronic illnesses), the Neurodivergents (those who have a different type of brain), the LBGTQ community and the Allies (those who are supportive to other people).
 Why a call it the Dazzle?
 Well, that’s because a group of zebras is a dazzle.
 Not to mention that I believe that all of you sparkle in an amazing and rare way that is worth celebrating.

 Any medical information presented here is either my personal experience or being presented for general knowledge.
 Nothing on this site is intended to replace you visiting your doctor and getting medical advice from someone who has assessed your clinical situation.
 If you are having medical problems it is essential that you see a provider who you trust and who can assess you to give you medical advice tailored to the particulars of your case.